-It is the responsibility of our landlords to carry out statutory 5-year electrical testing in accordance with current legislation.
+It is the responsibility of our landlords at both Francis Crick House and Fora to carry out statutory 5-year electrical testing and emergency lighting in accordance with current legislation.
 Any remedial works must be carried out by an approved contractor.